Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

 An important consideration for family businesses is the owner’s wishes regarding equalization of gifts to children.
 Interests in family businesses are commonly transferred by gift or trust to surviving family members, either equally or only to those involved in the business operations.
 Business governance and setting beneficiary expectations are essential to help avoid or reduce potential family discord over how the business is managed and the planned succession of ownership.

-For example, when one child works in the business but their siblings do not, issues can arise over how the owner wants the business to be transferred among the children.
+For example, when one child works in the business but their siblings do not, issues can arise over how the owner wants the business to be transferred to the children.
 Business owners may want the interests:

-• Transferred equally among all of their children;
+- Transferred equally among all the children;

-• Transferred only to the child that works in the business, with other assets of equal value transferred to the siblings; or
+- Transferred only to the child that works in the business, with other assets of equal value transferred to the siblings; or

-• Transferred to one or more children with no equalization.
+- Transferred to one or more children with no equalization.

 How BDO Can Help